Brazil-Argentina game suspended after health authorities attempt to detain visiting players mid-game

 Argentina's Premier League trio had travelled with the rest of the squad to the stadium earlier in the day in spite of Brazilian health authority Anvisa's statement forbidding them from partaking in any activities and ordering immediate isolation before leaving the country.

-With five minutes gone, a number of plain-clothed police and health officers suddenly entered the playing surface, purportedly to apprehend Martinez, Romero and Lo Celso.
+With five minutes gone, a number of plain-clothed police and health officers suddenly entered the playing surface to apprehend Martinez, Romero, Buendia and Lo Celso.

+"It was necessary to keep our sanitary protocol," said Antonio Barra Torres, the head of the Brazilian Health Regulatory Agency (via Rede Globo).
+"We called the federal police, that went to the hotel and we found out that they had already left for the Stadium.
+The rest is what you're watching live."

 They were prevented from doing so by the players' Argentina team-mates, causing an unseemly scuffle as the game was halted.